 Angie’s presentation was mostly centered on enriching our communication with candidates and making our interactions more immersive and palatable.
 To truly take care of the candidate as we all should, you cannot simply push dozens of job offers in a short period of time.
 This is simply bad business for all parties.
 Listen and be precise with offers you send.

-Some lose points from the presentation that is worth remembering would be to add videos to your job offers, as they bring the job to life a bit thanks to a more personal touch.
+Some lose points from the presentation that is worth remembering would be to add videos to your job offers.
+They bring the job to life a bit thanks to a more personal touch.
 Also, she suggested using tools like Videomyjob and Recruit’em among her favorites.

 The Journey of PMI Towards Global Transformation by Guillaume Alexandre

 There are challenges in recruiting that go above and beyond a typical set of problems we help companies solve.
-Guillaume recounted a client of his that had several very harsh internal rules that did not play well with typical recruiting.
-This company has banned all web browser extensions, did not use any of Gmail/Office365, most websites were completely blocked and sourcing culture was, well, nonexistent.
+Guillaume recounted a client of his that had several very harsh internal rules.
+They did not play well with typical recruiting.
+This company has banned all web browser extensions.
+Did not use any of Gmail/Office365, most websites were completely blocked and sourcing culture was, well, nonexistent.

 What Guillaume did was work hard to convince the IT department to lift some of the unnecessary padlocks.
 This underscores that recruiters need to be very flexible and be able to change work styles for a specific client if necessary.
 Be creative!